Combating Online Misinformation Videos: Characterization, Detection, and Future Directions

 \subsection{Signal Level}

 Misinformation videos often contain manipulated or generated video and audio content in which the forgery procedure often leads to traces in underlying digital signals.
-Forgery methods that produce such traces can be classified into two groups: Editing and Generation.
+Forgery methods that produce such traces can be classified into two groups: Editing and generation.
 Editing refers to visual alterations on existing data of video and audio modality.
-Typical editing actions include screen cropping, frame splicing, wave cutting, tempo changing, etc., which could be done using multimedia editing software~\cite{aneja2021mmsys}.
-Generation actions, by contrast, are done by neural networks which are trained to directly generate complete vivid videos.
+Typical editing actions include screen cropping, frame splicing, wave cutting, tempo changing, etc., which could be done using editing software~\cite{aneja2021mmsys}.
+Generation actions, by contrast, are done by neural networks which are trained to directly generate complete vivid videos (mostly with instructions from human actions~\cite{dancenow} or texts~\cite{make-a-video}).
 The generated videos may contain forged human faces or voices to mislead the audience.